mozoarella/dylans-blog/content/posts/brand_new_start/index.md

 Wherever possible I now heavily rely on the power of static site generator and the services allowing you to host them at next to no cost/effort.
 Now both this blog and my [personal site](https://dylanmaassen.nl) run on Cloudflare Pages and changing them is as simple as a git push.

+As for this blog, I'm pretty technical so a good chunk of my posts will be about the latest newest tool I've found to achieve something.
+However, I don't want it to just be technobabble.
+I *hopefully* have more on my mind ;)